 The average organization relies on hundreds of connected applications, yet only 28% of business systems integrate.
+What’s more, the B2B buying process is no walk in the park.
+The way B2Bs purchase is evolving, and B2B businesses need systems flexible enough to evolve with them.
 Demand for integrations is increasing across all business functions – and digital commerce is no exception.
 Gartner predicts that by 2022, a typical eCommerce experience will depend on at least 30 integrated applications.

 It’s easy to see why.
 Enterprise resource planning (ERP) systems are the lifeblood of B2B eCommerce businesses.
 They contain everything from product specifications, pricing information, customer details, and order information.
 Companies also rely on customer relationship management (CRM), product information management (PIM), or point of sale (POS) systems.